wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getscopefromoffset-method.md

 ## <a name="parameters"></a>Parámetros
  `offset`
- [in] Un `ULONG` que contiene el desplazamiento.
+ [in] A `ULONG` that contains the offset.

  `pRetVal`
- [out] Un puntero que se establece en el valor devuelto [ISymUnmanagedScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedscope-interface.md) interfaz.
+ [out] A pointer that is set to the returned [ISymUnmanagedScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedscope-interface.md) interface.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también